tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 ## Learning Outcomes

-- Understand that High-Order Functions are those which take other functions as input parameters or which return functions
+- Understand that Higher-Order Functions are those which take other functions as input parameters or which return functions
 - Understand that a Combinator is a higher-order function that uses only function application and earlier defined combinators to define a result from its arguments
 - Use simple Combinator functions ([identity](#identity-i-combinator)) to manipulate and compose other functions